Skip to main content.

 • Accessibility

 All First-Year and Sophomore students live in double and triple occupancy rooms.
 Living with a roommate is both a challenge and an opportunity.
-While sharing a room, you will be challenged to develop systems of living together and connect with someone who may expand your knowledge of interpersonal relationships.
-Hopefully, you and your roommate connect and are able to better engage in the opportunities our campus has to offer you.
+While sharing a room, you will develop systems that help you live together, connect with someone, and expand your knowledge of interpersonal relationships.
+Hopefully, you and your roommate are able to engage in the opportunities our campus has to offer you.

 • First-Year